Medellin, Colombia – Cheap Place To Live In South America

 Cited among its many virtues are: safe for a metropolitan area; nightclubs and nightlife; variety of things to do and places to see; friendly locals plus many International visitors living part of full-time in the area and last but not least… a low cost of living.

-A small apartment on the outskirts of town can be found for $250 – $300 USD, and there are many shared apartments with rooms to rent for less.
+A small apartment on the outskirts of town can be found for $400 USD, and there are many shared apartments with rooms to rent for less.
 One highly-recommended place to stay while you adjust and look for housing is International House Medellin.
-They have rooms with cable T.V., shared living and kitchen facilities plus a rooftop deck with sauna for $250 USD per month (one month stay minimum).
-An online service that lists apartments and rooms for rent is CompartoApto.
+They have rooms with cable T.V., shared living and kitchen facilities plus a rooftop deck with sauna for $350 USD per month (one month stay minimum).

 Note about Visas: You need to be aware that when arriving in Colombia and your Tourist Visa (the stamp in your passport) is for more than three months, you need to register within 16 days at an Immigration Office.
 More information on visas can be found here: Living in Colombia – Visas & Fees